luccahuguet/yazelix/README.md

 4. If you test this with nvim and it works, let me know (see the issue: )
 5. Feel free to open issues and PRs 😉

+## Why use this project?
+- I think one of the main things is just how dead simple to configure this project is.
+No shell scripting magic
+- Easy to configure and make it yours
+- I daily drive this, and will change it according to my needs, keeping it updated and improving it
+- Even if you don't care about the sidebar, the keybindings may be helpful

 ## Possible Improvements
 - **More sidebar action:** Sidebar should open and close with only one pane as well
  - This was not working because whenever I close the second (actually fifth) pane, the sidebar and other pane swap
 - **Full Yazi pane:** Integrate a full Yazi pane in another swap layout showing parents and preview, not just the current dir
   - this is already implemented, but has a few kinks to iron out.
-  - uncomment the yazi_full swap layout and panes, and increase the panes constraints to test it
+  - To test, uncomment the yazi_full swap layout and panes, and increase the panes constraints by one
   - basically some panes swap with others when they shouldn't and you have to "walk" through the closed pane, which isn't great
+  - Big thanks to zellij's maintainer and other people for helping with this
 - **Higher Helix Integration:** Currently, selected files in Yazi open as a new pane in Zellij, running Helix.
 It would be nice to open them as a split or a buffer inside Helix (though this might be complex to code).
 - **Rename the repo to yazelix:** I did try that but using a custom path to the layout folder just didn't work with `~` or `$HOME` (see some issues [here](https://github.com/zellij-org/zellij/issues/2764) and [here](https://github.com/zellij-org/zellij/issues/3115)

-## Why use this project?
-- I think one of the main things is just how dead simple to configure this project is.
-No shell scripting magic
-- Easy to configure and make it yours
-- I daily drive this, and will change it according to my needs, keeping it updated and improving it
-- Even if you don't care about the sidebar, the keybindings may be helpful

 ## Keybinding remaps
 | New Key Combination | Previous Key Combination | Helix Action                 | Zellij Action               |